Dates01/03/2019 - 01/09/2019

 ThemeBroken Nature: Design Takes on Human Survival

 The XXII International Exhibition of Triennale Milano is taking place from 1 March to 1 September 2019, under the theme "Broken Nature: Design Takes on Human Survival".
 The XXII Triennale di Milano is curated by Paola Antonelli, Senior Curator of Architecture & Design, Director of Research & Development at The Museum of Modern Art in New York.

 It received formal recognition from the General Assembly of the BIE on 12 June 2018, and is supported by the members of Fondazione La Triennale di Milano: the Italian Government, the Lombardy region, the City of Milan, and the Milan, MonzaBrianza, and Lodi Chamber of Commerce.

 Broken Nature: Design Takes on Human Survival was an in-depth exploration of the strands that connect humans to the natural environment, which have been intensely compromised, if not entirely severed, over the years.
 By casting a wide net on architecture and design projects, the exhibition underlined the concept of restorative design, highlighting objects and concepts at all scales that reconsider human beings’ relationship with their environments – including both natural and social ecosystems.

-The thematic exhibition includes a number of directly commissioned works and multiple loans.
+The thematic exhibition includes four directly commissioned works and multiple loans.
 The commissioned works have been entrusted to Formafantasma; to Neri Oxman and her research group, the Mediated Matter Group of MIT Media Lab; to Sigil, a collective based in Beirut and New York; and to Accurat, a data-driven research, design, and innovation studiobased in Milan and New York.
 These commissions highlight design approaches aimed not only at correcting humanity’s self-destructive course, but also at replenishing our relationship with the environment and with all species—including other human beings.
 Some are even continuations of a body of work previously started and are meant to encourage the designers to consider their practice as long-term research.